msindwan/zipkin-view/README.md

 ## Requirements

-Zipkin View requires `node` to build and serve assets.
-Make sure to run `npm install` from the root directory before running any npm scripts.
+Zipkin View requires `node >= 6.10.0` to build and serve assets.
+After cloning the zipkin-view repo, make sure to run `npm install` from the root directory before running any npm scripts.
+You'll also need to have an instance of Zipkin running.

 ## Quick Start

-Ensure that you have an instance of Zipkin running.
-To start the production server, run
+From the root directory, run

 `NODE_ENV=production ZIPKIN_API=<Zipkin instance's API URL> npm run prod -- [webpack-dev-server options]`

+to deploy a production server.
 This will serve all assets and make api requests against the specified Zipkin URL.

 ## Development

 Suggestions and contributions are greatly appreciated!
 Please see the contribution guidelines.

-To start the development process, run
+From the root directory, run

 `NODE_ENV=development ZIPKIN_API=<Zipkin instance's API URL> npm run dev -- [webpack-dev-server options]`